OZoneGuy/brc-go-k8s/README.md

 ## How

-Running k8s locally using *placeholder* and testing locally.
+Running k8s locally using minikube and testing locally.

 # Credit